-Duty to Provide Information - The permittee must furnish to the Commissioner, within a reasonable time, any information which the Commissioner may request to determine whether cause exists for modifying, revoking and reissuing, or terminating this permit, or to determine compliance with this permit.
+Duty to Provide Information - The permittee must furnish to the with this permit.
 The permittee must also furnish to the Commissioner, upon request, copies of records required to be kept by this permit.
 All records, including a copy of the permit and the approved Part I and Part II application, must be maintained at the facility or other locations as approved by the Commissioner.